Reviewing Magenta Therapeutics Inc. (MGTA)'s and Epizyme Inc. (NASDAQ:EPZM)'s results | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of Magenta Therapeutics Inc. are 17.1 and 17.1.
-Competitively, Epizyme Inc. has 12.5 and 12.5 for Current and Quick Ratio.
-Magenta Therapeutics Inc.’s better ability to pay short and long-term obligations than Epizyme Inc.
+The Current Ratio of Magenta Therapeutics Inc. is 17.1 while its Quick Ratio stands at 17.1.
+The Current Ratio of rival Epizyme Inc. is 12.5 and its Quick Ratio is has 12.5.
+Magenta Therapeutics Inc. is better equipped to clear short and long-term obligations than Epizyme Inc.

 Analyst Recommendations